the729/lcs/README.md

     List2D [][]isOption `lcs:"enum:dummy"` // support multi-dim slices
 }

 // EnumTypes implement lcs.EnumTypeUser.
-It returns the ingredients used for
+It returns all the ingredients that can be
-// all enum types.
-func (*Option) EnumTypes() []EnumVariant {
+// used for all enum fields in the receiver struct type. func (*Option) EnumTypes() []EnumVariant {
 	return []EnumVariant{
 		{